 Medicinal Uses of Myrrh

-Bola is traditionally used in treatment of blood impurities, biliousness, catarrh, and cures uterine affections, aphthous ulcers, pharyngitis, respiratory catarrh, common cold, amenorrhea, abrasions, atonic dyspepsia, diarrhea, fever, worms, wounds etc. It is specifically used for mouth ulcers, gingivitis and pharyngitis.
+Bola is traditionally used in the treatment of blood impurities, biliousness, catarrh, and cures uterine affections, aphthous ulcers, pharyngitis, respiratory catarrh, common cold, amenorrhea, abrasions, atonic dyspepsia, diarrhea, fever, worms, wounds, etc. It is specifically used for mouth ulcers, gingivitis and pharyngitis.
 It is topically used for mild inflammation of the oral and pharyngeal mucosa.
 Myrrh oil is used in gingival inflammation associated with gingivitis and periodontitis.

 Bed sores, open wound, chronic ulcer, skin cracks, minor wounds and haemorrhoids

 Myrrh is applied topically on such skin conditions due to its antimicrobial, anti-inflammatory, astringent and local anesthetic properties.